temporalio/sdk-typescript/docs/protobuf-libraries.md

 Loren & Roey surveyed the available protobuf libraries in Dec '21 for use with our `ProtobufBinaryDataConverter` and `ProtobufJsonDataConverter`.
 The main criteria was:

 - A. TypeScript types for messages
-- B. Being able to check at runtime whether an object passed to the SDK as input or returned to the SDK from a workflow/query/activity is meant to be protobuf-serialized
+- B. Being able to check at runtime whether an object passed to the SDK as input or returned to the SDK from a workflow/query/activity is meant to be protobuf-serialized, without adding annotations to the functions.
 - C. Spec-compliant [proto3 JSON encoding](https://developers.google.com/protocol-buffers/docs/proto3#json) so that the TS SDK is interoperable with the other SDKs

 ## Options